Planning a summer weekend away? We’re answering all of your questions about how, when, and where to book your summer cottage weekend away.

 Where should you go for a luxurious cottage experience?

-Arguable the most popular cottage-style resort in Canada is the Fairmont Jasper Park Lodge in Jasper National Park.
+Arguably the most popular cottage-style resort in Canada is the Fairmont Jasper Park Lodge in Jasper National Park.
 This luxurious retreat has been a popular spot for The Royals (rumour has it that Harry and Meghan were planning to go there for their honeymoon, Queen Elizabeth and Prince Philip stayed in the Outlook cabin), the accommodation for this resort ranges in cabin sizes spread throughout the property to give you an immersive wilderness experience with a bit of luxury.

 Where should families go for their summer cottage getaway?

 For family travellers, I love the serene escape in Prince Edward Island.
 From North Rustico to Cavendish you can explore the stunning coastal views along the Gulf Shores Parkway taking you all the way to the homestead of Anne of Green Gables.
-Throughout this region, you can find a number of cottages and campgrounds like Hidden Acres Cottages and White Sand Cottages and Campgrounds that offer private detached accommodations with access to central facilities like playground areas, heated pools and a space for campfires.
+Throughout this region, you can find a number of cottages and campgrounds like Hidden Acres Cottages and White Sand Cottages and Campgrounds that offer private detached accommodations with access to central facilities like playground areas, heated pools and space for campfires.